 How do you find a happy medium when every generation communicates in different ways?

 Incorporate a blend of multiple communication methods that embrace technology but do not completely abandon previous communication preferences.
+In the past year-and-a-half, the world shifted to mostly digital and virtual communications and experiences, employees are most used to this communication method now than they were in the past.

 Does this mean face-to-face, phone and email should be eliminated completely?
 Not at all.
 However, texting and other more “instant” forms of communication provide fast, responsive ways to reach your employees.
 It also speaks well to Gen Z and Millennials regarding the company’s commitment to technology and appreciation for how they prefer to communicate.